egovernments/municipal-services/firenoc/LOCALSETUP.md

 # Local Setup

-To setup the firenoc-service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).
+To setup the firenoc in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).

 ## Dependencies